 The history of witchcraft is one of ancient practices.
 Witches have been revered, condemned, and persecuted.
-Almost every culture in the world has a history of some from of witchcraft with most differentiating between black magic and white magic.
+Witchcraft is found in one form or another in the history of almost every culture in the world with most differentiating between black magic and white magic.

 First Written Documentations of Witchcraft